I moved to China in March 2016 to work as an ESL teacher in a private school. I love to travel to new and exciting places.

 - Visit the Bund.
 It's one of the most famous areas in Shanghai.

-- Go to the top of the Oriental Pearl Tower, where impressive views over the entire city stretch on for miles.
+- Go to the top of the Oriental Pearl Tower, where impressive views of the entire city stretch on for miles.

 - Shop on Nanjing Pedestrian Street.